Reprinted from Photographica World - The Journal of the Photographic Collectors Club of Great Britain, (Number 98 - 2001/4)

 I remember how, as a boy, when I would sulk and my father tried to cheer me up, I struggled to keep a grim face--and when, despite myself, he made me laugh, I was furious.
 The reason for this became clear through questions I was asked in Aesthetic Realism consultations by The Kindest Art, and I quote now from one in which my father was a guest:

 Every father and son have been against each other and for each other.
 A beginning is to see where father and son have the same questions.
-(To Milton Bernstein) What would you say was your biggest mistake?And they asked: "Do you think we can use another person's being against us, or thinking they are against us, against the whole world?"
+(To Milton Bernstein) What would you say was your biggest mistake?And they asked: "Do you think we can use feeling another person is against us to be against the whole world?"
 "Yes, I do," my father answered.
-And they explained: "That is the chief thing we have tried to change in your son's mind--not to use you against the whole world."
+And they explained: "That is the chief thing we have tried to change in your son's mind--we've tried to encourage him not to use you against the whole world."
 As my father listened to these questions and spoke thoughtfully about himself, I felt a care and respect for him that was new.
 This consultation marked a turning point in both our lives.
 We were learning how we were the same and different, for and against each other, and this was in behalf of seeing all people with greater fairness.